antirez/freakwan/README.md

     #<keyname> Nick> message

 Each device can have multiple keys.
-The device will try to decrypt each encrypted message with all the keys stored inside the key chain (the device flash memory, under the `keys` directory -- warning! keys are not encrypted on disk).
+The device will try to decrypt each encrypted message with all the keys stored inside the key chain (the device flash memory, under the `keys` directory -- warning! keys are not encrypted on the device storage).

-If many users will set the same key with the same name, they are effectively creating something like an *IRC channel*, a chat where all such individuals can talk together.
+If many users will set the same key with the same name, they are effectively creating something like an *IRC channel* over LoRa, a chat where all such individuals can talk together.

 This is the set of commands to work with encrypted messages: